lifegraph/node-lifegraph/README.md

 ### Reading from a serial port

 You can read serial information from an Arduino using [node-serialport](https://npmjs.org/package/serialport).
-If you want to detect which port to read from, using `lifegraph.serialport` or `lifegraph.serialports` (returns an array of all Arduino paths):
+If you want to detect which port to read from, using `lifegraph.serialpath()` or `lifegraph.serialpaths()` (returns an array of all Arduino paths):

 ```js
 var SerialPort = require("serialport").SerialPort